Drop Out Policy/ Withdrawals Guidelines

 WITHDRAWING FROM SCHOOL

-Here at WHS we always provide the opportunities to meet our vision preparing every student for college or career in the workforce.
-We do this here at WHS by ensuring every student start the new school year and is enrolled in an educational setting in order to achieve their high school diploma.
-As we begin the start of new year and close from the previous year efforts, we begin our efforts by locating our “98s”(or students who have dropped out of school and have not re-enrolled in an educational setting) from the previous school year.
+Here at WHS we always provide the opportunities to meet our vision, preparing every student for college or career in the workforce.
+We do this here at WHS by ensuring every student starts the new school year and is enrolled in an educational setting in order to achieve their high school diploma.
+As we begin the start of the new year and close the previous year's efforts, we begin our efforts by locating our “98s”(or students who have dropped out of school and have not re-enrolled in an educational setting) from the previous school year.